 Explore the Garlic Farm

-I can’t say I’ve visited a garlic farm before so it was very interesting to give it a visit!
-Garlic is grown on the Isle an used in an array of products.
-They have a taste experience room where you can give them all a try and a little educational area too.
+I can’t say I’ve visited a garlic farm before, so it was very interesting to give it a visit!
+Garlic is grown on the Isle and used in an array of products.
+The farm is hospitable to guests and you can take tours of the whole farm, including out in the field where the garlic is grown and in the large metal barns where the garlic is sorted and stored.
+The barns are absolutely humongous – it must have taken a very big steel buildings kit and a lot of time to build them!
+They also have a taste experience room where you can give them all a try and a little educational area too.
 The restaurant attached to it was packed and the shop full of garlic!
 I ended up buying Isle of Wight gin which wasn’t flavoured with garlic but was very much enjoyable.
 Definitely a spot to pop into!

 Hit up one of the music events

 The Isle of Wight is home to loooads of music events!
 The night we were there the All Wight Now line up was on which we heard was fabulous (and is on yearly) and there was a big festival the weekend after too.
 Keep an eye on the ‘Whats On’ page on Visit Isle of Wight to keep up with all the details!

 Where to eat on the Isle of Wight